a20351766/udo.1.4.0/docs/source/pluggable_endorsement_and_validation.rst

   not exist, should be handled as deterministic errors and should not lead the plugin to return an ``ExecutionFailureError``.

-- **Importing Fabric code into the plugin**: Importing code that belongs to Fabric other than protobufs as part of the plugin is highly discouraged, and can lead to issues when the Fabric code changes between releases, or can cause inoperability issues when running mixed peer versions.
+- **Importing UDO code into the plugin**: Importing code that belongs to UDO other than protobufs as part of the plugin is highly discouraged, and can lead to issues when the UDO code changes between releases, or can cause inoperability issues when running mixed peer versions.
 Ideally, the plugin code should only use the dependencies given to it, and should import the bare minimum other than protobufs.